czeglediptr/100-days-of-code/log.md

 **Thoughts:** :Finally I finished the speller problem set for CS50: Intro to Comp Sci.
 Thats all, I am happy about it :)

 **Link to work:** N/A

+### Day 58: June 17, 2020

+**Today's Progress**: CS50 lectures continues..so today I watched the first video of week 6 and it was very interesting how python solves the problems compared to C. I kinda started to like C (which I neve imagined before) but I have to say python has its charm.

+**Thoughts:** :Contining the elctures and I am so happy that I am at week 6 of CS50 and I can say I am proud of myself.

+**Link to work:** N/A